cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 ### The Common Gap: Meaning

 Each of these architectures addresses real challenges in storage, compute, integration, governance, or organizational structure.
 Yet none of them, by design, solves the problem of shared business meaning.
 A data lake stores data without defining what it represents.
-A lakehouse adds transactional guarantees but not business definitions.
+A lakehouse adds transactional guarantees without adding business definitions.
 A data mesh distributes ownership but can fragment meaning across domains.
 A data fabric attempts metadata-driven integration but often cannot reconcile semantic differences between systems.

 The result is that organizations can build technically sophisticated data platforms and still end up in executive meetings where the first twenty minutes are spent debating whose number is right.